 |Charles Frederick von Breda portrait of Latrobe, c.
 1790|

-Latrobe became friendly with Thomas Jefferson and is considered to be a major influence on Jefferson's design for the University of Virginia.
-The two men shared architectural interests and ideas, but it seems tension existed over the predominance of Greek revival symbolism, which Latrobe popularized in his designs.
-The White House Historical Association notes that Jefferson often contributed his own design ideas, which may have caused problems in their working relationship.
+private and public masterpieces.
+He also became friendly with Thomas Jefferson and is considered to be a major influence on Jefferson's design for the University of Virginia.
+The two men shared architectural interests and ideas, but tension existed over the predominance of Greek revival symbolism which Latrobe popularized in his designs.
+The White House Historical Association notes that Jefferson often contributed his own design ideas, which stressed their working relationship.
 Latrobe wrote on one such occasion “I am sorry that I am cramped in this design by his prejudices in favor of the old French books, out of which he fishes everything..."
-Not surprising, given Jefferson's Francophilia!
+That's not at all surprising, given Jefferson's Francophilia.

 |Lydia Latrobe Roosevelt, from Mr. Roosevelt's Steamboat by Mary Dohan|

-With an introduction from his new father-in-law and friend Latrobe, the newly-wed Nicholas Roosevelt came to Pittsburgh in 1809.
-He had been hired to make a flatboat survey voyage down the Ohio and Mississippi Rivers on behalf of Robert Fulton and Robert Livingston.
-The trip was meant to determine the feasibility of navigating those waters and potential steamboat construction.
-Roosevelt agreed to go for a $600 fee -- and so did Lydia Latrobe Roosevelt, who traveled some 2500 miles during her second and third trimesters of pregnancy!
-The couple sailed down the Ohio and Mississippi Rivers and back over a six months period.
-Lydia is said to have designed comfortable living quarters aboard ship.
-She gave birth to their first child, a daughter named Roseta, in January 1810 after the couple returned from their trip.
+Latrobe had finally given his blessing to this match and passed along a formal letter of introduction to the newly-wed Nicholas Roosevelt, who came to Pittsburgh in 1809.
+Roosevelt had been hired to make a flatboat survey voyage down the Ohio and Mississippi Rivers on behalf of Robert Fulton and Robert Livingston.
+The trip was meant to determine the feasibility of navigating those waters and hopefully position Pittsburgh as a center of large-scale steamboat construction.
+Roosevelt agreed to go for a $600 fee -- and so did Lydia Latrobe Roosevelt!

 Despite the success of the New Orleans, the relationship between the Latrobe-Roosevelts and Robert Fulton was a fractious one.
-Benjamin Latrobe stood up for his son-in-law in the ensuing business battles and while perhaps wary of Fulton, he remained excited about the future of steam travel.
-Thus it was that on 13 October 1813, the financially pressured Latrobe family moved to Pittsburgh.
+Benjamin Latrobe stood up for his son-in-law in the ensuing business battles.
+While perhaps wary of Fulton, he remained excited about the future of steam travel and on 13 October 1813, the financially pressured Latrobe moved to Pittsburgh.